Parthenon Huxley: ELO Part II and The Orchestra

-Huxley followed No Rewind with another solo acoustic live album, In Your Parlour (Nine18 Records), in 2003 and then began work on Homemade Spaceship, an album of ELO covers commissioned by Lakeshore Records of Hollywood, CA. Homemade Spaceship: The Music of ELO as Performed by P. Hux was awarded 2005 Tribute Album of the Year by Just Plain Folks, the world's largest online musicians community.
+Huxley followed No Rewind with another solo acoustic live album, In Your Parlour (Nine18 Records), in 2003 and then began work on Homemade Spaceship, an album of ELO covers commissioned by Lakeshore Records of Hollywood, California.
+Homemade Spaceship: The Music of ELO as Performed by P. Hux was awarded 2005 Tribute Album of the Year by Just Plain Folks, the world's largest online musicians community.
+The band continued to tour with this lineup until 2007, when Huxley left the band to spend more time with his family.
+Huxley was replaced by Bates, who rejoined The Orchestra after a nine-year absence.
 In October 2011, Phil Bates again left the band and Huxley returned as Orchestra guitarist and singer.
-With Huxley back on board, The Orchestra completed a successful 17-date tour of Eastern Europe in December 2011.
+With Huxley's return, The Orchestra completed a 17-date tour of Eastern Europe in December 2011.

 Later career

 Huxley moved to Maryland in 2004, where he began work on the third P. Hux studio album, Kiss the Monster.
 It was released in 2007 by English label Voiceprint in conjunction with Nine18 (Huxley's imprint) and BeanBagOne, a label owned by Huxley's American manager David Bean of Carmel, California.
 Kiss the Monster was nominated for 'Album of the Year' by Just Plain Folks.

-In 2006 Nine18/Not Lame Records released Mile High Fan, an album of songs recorded in Los Angeles in the late '80s and early '90s.
+In 2006 Nine18/Not Lame Records released Mile High Fan, an album of songs recorded in Los Angeles in the late 1980s and early 1990s.
 Tracks from Mile High Fan had originally been intended for the follow-up to 1988's Sunny Nights.

 In 2011, Huxley released Tracks & Treasure Vol. 1, a collection of songs that had appeared on compilations as well as previously unreleased master recordings.
 The album featured performances by McCartney guitarist Rusty Anderson, Go-Go's drummer Gina Schock, ELO/ELO Part II/The Orchestra violinist Mik Kaminski, and others.
 The album's title was a pun, referencing "trash and treasure" days in Maryland.

 On April 2, 2013, Nine18 Records issued Thank You Bethesda, a collection of new songs that Huxley considers some of his best work.
 A successful Kickstarter campaign in the fall of 2012 aided in the album's post-production and release.
 The 24-page CD booklet contains names and pictures of Huxley's Kickstarter supporters.

 In Fall 2015, Nine18 Records released P. Hux Live Deluxe, a remastered 1996 recording of the original P. Hux lineup captured live in Durham, North Carolina.

 On September 18, 2018, Nine18 Records released This Is The One, Huxley's most recent collection of new songs and featuring the singles "Just Sayin and "Running Home To You."
-The album's songs and sounds were hailed by well-known fans of Huxley, including Don Dixon, Al Stewart, McCartney guitarist Rusty Anderson and many more.
+The album's songs and sounds were hailed by well-known fans of Huxley, including Don Dixon, Al Stewart, Rusty Anderson and many more.

+Death

+Huxley died in Chevy Chase, Maryland, on January 30, 2026, at the age of 70.